Nikitha1287/LICExp/EXPT_3.md

 | CIRCUIT 3  |         18.657         |    4.2935    |    0.8587    |  810.12 KHz   |
 | CIRCUIT 4  |         4.785          |    0.875     |    0.175     |  5.633 KHz    |

-# **INFERENCE :**
-1.To increase the Id value we increase the width of the MOSFET ,hence W α Id.
-2.To increase the Vout value we decrease the Rd value , Rd α 1/(Vout).
-3.We got  greater output swing for Vinp-p = 200mV than for Vinp-p = 100mV.
-4.At the output we get an amplified signal with 180ͦ  phase shift.